Why Socelor? Why not traditional education?

 Keep in mind that everything that can possibly be automated will be automated.
 You don’t have to like it, but you do need to prepare for it.

-The pace of change is indicated by another quote from the 2018 “Future of Jobs Report, “…job churn in the period up to 2022 …indicates that 75 million jobs may be displaced by a shift in the division of labor between humans and machines, while 133 million new roles may emerge that are more adapted to the new division of labor between humans, machines and algorithms.”
+The pace of change through the 4th industrial revolution is indicated by another quote from the 2018 “Future of Jobs Report, “…job churn in the period up to 2022 …indicates that 75 million jobs may be displaced by a shift in the division of labor between humans and machines, while 133 million new roles may emerge that are more adapted to the new division of labor between humans, machines and algorithms.”
 The bottleneck in the change today is the lack of people with these abstract cognitive enablers.
-This bottleneck will be widened as people embrace new methods of learning and seek to obtain these abstract cognitive enablers.
+This bottleneck will disappear as people embrace new methods of learning and seek to obtain these abstract cognitive enablers.

 Millions of new jobs will require new skills that you need to have to prosper.
-New skills that we teach here at Socelor.
+Skills that you can learn.
+Skills that will, literally, change the way you view the world.
+Skills that we teach here at Socelor.